derv-dice/cfull/README.md

 # cfull
-Simple Golang pakage to set RGB color of fmt.Print output
+Simple Golang package to set RGB color of fmt.Print output

 > It has only one method - SetRGB, but this is enought to do full-color output in Terminal using `fmt.Print()`